What is Comfort Zone?

 3. Discovery of the Hidden Talent

 The most successful people in the world have reached up there, after trying and trying to taking the risk.
-But as time passed they learnt about their abilities and strengths.
+But as time passed they learned about their abilities and strengths.

 You can get motivated by this goal of “Forest Silver”